Menu

-The need for self-esteem is a powerful driving force for human behavior.
-It motivates individuals to seek recognition and respect, both from themselves and from others, leading to a sense of self-worth and accomplishment.
-People with healthy self-esteem are more likely to exhibit positive behaviors, take on challenges, and have a higher level of resilience in the face of setbacks.
+The need for self-esteem is a potent motivator in human behavior.
+It drives us to seek validation and respect, both internally and from others, cultivating a sense of self-worth and achievement.
+Individuals with robust self-esteem tend to display positive behaviors, embrace challenges, and demonstrate greater resilience when faced with obstacles.

 What is Self-Esteem?